Park improvement projects

 The first new trail in this network opened to the public in September 2019.
 This five-kilometre trail connects the 19th Avenue and Reesor Road day use areas and weaves through fields of crops, marshland, and shaded woodlots.

-The new 19th Avenue and Reesor Road day use areas opened to the public in September 2019.
+The new 19th Avenue and Reesor Road day use areas (also known as picnic areas) opened to the public in September 2019.
 Each area includes a parking lot, washrooms, connections to the new five-kilometre trail, a bike repair station and a picnic area.
-Over the next few years, Parks Canada plans to add washrooms and other improvements to several existing day use areas throughout the park.
+Over the next few years, Parks Canada plans to add washrooms and other improvements to several existing day use areas throughout the park, including Bob Hunter Memorial Park, Woodland, Twyn Rivers and the day use area that provides access to the Coyote Trail.